uasf-pleb/GlacierProtocol/Glacier.md

                01000000016847105309a8604c7e4f5773d0a16c45248acce057dab62edb0fedc2810d49a4010000006b48304502210093e6b4154d42c1bba27c548a80488673967be32c8de2f11e01a1402a5500e13302203e20874e5d0af516c902d3b600ee94571a7ce68a14a384dc05d4346e1009fe000121039fd6f25c87f183260c1d4a3a3ae33a2c06414db4c40d0c2ab76a71921fef0939ffffffff01e0930400000000001976a914e770a7c13f9774783e80607f40be4547780315b688ac00000000

-        2. This entire page be referred to as a **raw unspent transaction**.
+        2. This entire page will be referred to as a **raw unspent transaction**.

         3. Copy-paste the raw unspent transaction next to the unspent transaction ID in your temporary scratchpad.